A quarterback prays

 One idea I kept coming back to was that God made everybody free.
 To me, “free” meant that I had the right to use my body and have every part of it function normally.
 I knew that I was God’s child, so nothing could stop me from expressing God’s qualities, like flexibility and strength.

 I went to every football practice to support my team and show integrity as a team member.
 One evening, I saw my former coach, who noticed my swollen knee and told me how long he felt it would take for my knee to be fully healed.
 At that moment I just said a mental “No!” to what he had said.
-I knew that the only truth about me could come from God, so I could firmly reject that prediction, because it suggested a lack of freedom, which was the opposite of the messages I’d been getting from God.
+I knew that the only truth about me comes from God, so I could firmly reject that prediction because it suggested a lack of freedom, which was the opposite of the messages I’d been getting from God.

 I could run, sprint, jump, chop my feet, and fully straighten my knee.

 A few nights later, I was lying in bed, and when I twisted around to a more comfortable position, I heard a pop like the one we’d heard when I’d gotten hurt.
 Something in my knee had snapped back into place, and the following day I was fully back in action.
 I was able to go to practice and participate in every drill with no discomfort.
 I could run, sprint, jump, chop my feet, and fully straighten my knee.
 I was so happy!
 I participated in every practice that week and played in the next football game, where I had to block a kid who seemed more than twice my size.
 I played hard and with strength and didn’t feel any pain.

 Praying about my knee helped me understand more deeply what it really means to be free.
 And one other thing happened that I didn’t expect.
 I realized that not being able to move and walk is not fun at all.
 Before this, when I’d gone on hikes, I’d never wanted to walk.
 But after this experience, I am never going to complain about walking ever again!